george-hawkins/arf-drone/README.md

 ESC
 ---

 The propulsion systems constists of the propellars, motors and ESCs (electronic speed control).
 [ESCs](https://en.wikipedia.org/wiki/Electronic_speed_control) are responsible for spinning the motors at the speed requested by the flight controller.
 An ESC contains its own microcontroller (generally an Atmel ATmega or a Silabs 8051).
+For more information on ESCs see the DroneTrest [guide](http://www.dronetrest.com/t/what-to-consider-when-buying-a-esc-for-your-multirotor/1305).

 I chose the E305 propulsion system as it's the standard system sold with the F450 frame (and can be bought bundled together with it as a kit).
 The ESCs are the most expensive element in the E305 propulsion system (one ESC being just a little more expensive than its corresponding motor).